ingredients:

 125g ground almonds - in an ideal world, made from blanched almonds that you have blitzed yourself

-3 egg whites, ideally at room tempera
+3 egg whites, ideally at room temperature and slightly older rather than fresh

 75g caster sugar food colouring

-: 140 (no fan), 150 (fan) what to do:
+oven: 140 (no fan), 150 (fan) what to do:

 1. Make sure that you have baking paper, or ideally one of those teflon sheets that were invented by NASA so that astronauts could overcome all their sticking/bakery issues.
 It is wise to do this BEFORE you start cooking, as otherwise you might do an emergency dash to find that the three local shops don't actually stock it, then have to cycle to Sainsburys looking like someone just tipped a bag of icing sugar onto your head.
 Just a thought.